pandas-dev/pandas/doc/source/user_guide/io.rst

   `skipinitialspace`, `quotechar`, and `quoting`.
 If it is necessary to override values, a ParserWarning will be issued.
-See :class:`python:csv.Dialect` documentation for more details. tupleize_cols : boolean, default ``False``
+See :class:`python:csv.Dialect` documentation for more details.
-    .. deprecated:: 0.21.0

-    This argument will be removed and will always convert to MultiIndex

-  Leave a list of tuples on columns as is (default is to convert to a MultiIndex on the columns).

 Error handling
 ++++++++++++++